heisendelta/vleague-japan-analysis/README.md

   </tbody>
 </table>

 As expected, the cost is a large factor in these scores.
-All but one of these matches take place in Kanto, and looking at the `cost` column, it's pretty easy to see which one it is.
+All but one of these matches take place in Kanto, and looking at the `cost` column, it's pretty easy to see which one that is.
 Unfortunately, my favorite team, the Hokkaido Yellow Stars and my most anticipated game, their away game against Chiba (the closest venue to me), doesn't show up on this list to the apparent different in their evenly-matched-ness.
 This suggests some unreliability or inadequacy in my metric.

 BUT, I did realize there are a series of matches between the teams FUIJITSU, GaRons, Sun GAIA, and R Tochigi in (fairly) affordably-distanced venues.
 For a simpler analysis, the following returns the matches happening the closest by, then sortest by their evely-matched-ness:
 ```python